App-vNext/Polly/.github/pull_request_template.md

 ### Confirm the following

-- [ ]  I have merged the latest changes from the dev vX.Y branch
+- [ ]  I started this PR by branching from the head of the latest dev vX.Y branch, or I have merged the latest changes from the dev vX.Y branch
-- [ ]  I have successfully run a local build
+- [ ]  I have targeted the PR against the latest dev vX.Y branch
 - [ ]  I have included unit tests for the issue/feature
-- [ ]  I have targeted the PR against the latest dev vX.Y branch
+- [ ]  I have successfully run a local build